harness/developer-hub/tutorials/cd-pipelines/Provisioning/cloudformation.md

 9. Select **Save Changes** and verify that the new connector named **harness_awsconnector** is successfully created.
 10. Finally, select **Connection Test** under **Connectivity Status** to ensure the connection is successful.

-### Github Connector
+### GitHub connector

 :::info

-If you already have a git connector that gives access to your forked [harnesscd-example-apps](https://github.com/harness-community/harnesscd-example-apps), then proceed to creating a pipeline directly.
+If you already have a Git connector that gives access to your forked [harnesscd-example-apps](https://github.com/harness-community/harnesscd-example-apps) repo, then proceed to creating a pipeline directly.

 :::